 At a Glance

 Apply the six pillars of supply chain management to real-world issues

 Analyze and develop sustainable systems for distributing a variety of products, including closed loop supply chain

 Manage processes with cutting-edge technology

 Finish a graduate certificate in as few as six months or take up to a year.
 Choose your time to completion to get a better sense of what your schedule will look like during your certificate program.
-Note this sample schedule is for the six-course Certificate of Advanced Study.
+Note this sample schedule is for the six-course Graduate Certificate.